How South African doctors make life-and-death choices

 Is patient obese?

-At the committee meeting, the hospital's longtime social worker for kidney patients, Marietjie Swart, presided.
+Does patient have other serious medical or psychiatric disorders?At the committee meeting, the hospital's longtime social worker for kidney patients, Marietjie Swart, presided.
 She projected a photo of Mr Phillips onto a large screen.

 Mr Phillips' doctor outlined his medical condition, and then Ms Swart reviewed aspects of his life that might have a bearing on the committee's decision.
 Mr Phillips "never smoked, never used any drugs", Ms Swart said.